Work Group Computer Graphics and Media Informatics

 Welcome on our web site!
-The department of computer graphics and media informatics focusses on three research areas:
+The department of computer graphics and media informatics focusses on following research areas:

 - Modeling and Visualization of complex Objects

 Many applications in urban and environmental planning, in architecture, landscaping, ecology, arts, film and advertisement need complex objects and scenes for various types of visualizations.
 We found efficient algorithms for the creation, level-of-detail modeling and display of scenes with billions of surfaces.
 Our work concentrated on botanic objects (trees, landscapes).
 Already in 1996 I founded the companies Greenworks Organic Software and later Xfrog, Inc. to develop programs for plant modeling.
 One product is the well-known xfrog modeling software, which is used widely and was involved in many movie productions such as Avatar.
 Together with the Chinese Academy of Sciences we developed a completely new method to represent scanned tree objects, thus enabling data-driven models to be shown efficiently in computer graphics scenes.

 Sampling is one of the basic problems of computer graphics.
 Good sampling strategies allow producing images with reduced or special kinds of noise.
 For many years it was not clear what characterizes good sampling sets.
 We developed various methods to produce such sets and finally found a mathematical description that allows characterizing and tuning such sets optimally.